Kapan: Modern history

 Following the independence of Armenia in 1991, Kapan became the centre of the newly formed Syunik Province as per the 1995 administrative reforms of the republic.
-Many streets bearing the name of Bolshevik activists were changed.
-The town's central square was renamed after Garegin Nzhdeh, while the central park of the town was named after Vazgen Sargsyan.

-During the First Nagorno-Karabakh War, Kapan was bombarded by artillery coming from the neighboring Zangilan District of Azerbaijan, causing deaths among the civilian population.
+During the First Nagorno-Karabakh War, the city was bombarded by artillery coming from the neighboring Zangilan District of Azerbaijan, causing deaths among the civilian population.
 This prompted an Armenian operation to capture several nearby Azerbaijani border villages in December 1992.

 Geography and climate

 Kapan is the largest town in the Syunik province as well as the entire region of southern Armenia.
 It is located in the eastern part of Syunik, within the narrow valley of the Voghji River with a length of 13 km from the east to the west, at the southeastern slopes of the Zangezur Mountains, between the Bargushat and Meghri ridges.

 The town is about 80 km north of the Iranian border.
 With a height of 3201 meters, Mount Khustup is the highest peak of the region.
 The elevation of Kapan is 750–1050 meters above sea level, with an average height of 910 meters.
 Two tributaries of the Voghji River, Vachagan and Kavart, flow through the town.

-Kapan has a cold semi-arid climate (Köppen climate classification BSk) with hot summers and cold winters.
+Kapan has a humid continental climate (Köppen Dfb) with very warm summers and cold winters.
 Temperatures can reach up to 38 °C during summer, and can fall to -15 °C during winter.

 The Shikahogh State Preserve, founded in 1958, is located around 14 km south of Kapan, near the Shikahogh village.
 The preserve is home to about 1,100 species of plants, 70 of which have been registered in the Red Book of Armenia.
 The fauna of Shikahogh has not been fully explored, but studies have revealed rare species of animals such as leopard, wild goat, bear, viper, and hedgehog.